bojko108/ol-esri-style/README.md

 to build the example and run the server using [parcel][parcel-url].

-The example loads data from [https://sampleserver3.arcgisonline.com/ArcGIS/rest/services/Petroleum/KSFields/FeatureServer/0][link-test-data] and the style definition is from [https://sampleserver3.arcgisonline.com/ArcGIS/rest/services/Petroleum/KSFields/MapServer/0?f=pjson][link-test-style].
+The example loads data from [https://sampleserver3.arcgisonline.com/ArcGIS/rest/services/Petroleum/KSFields/FeatureServer/0][link-test-data] and the style definition is from [https://sampleserver3.arcgisonline.com/ArcGIS/rest/services/Petroleum/KSFields/FeatureServer/0?f=pjson][link-test-style].

-## Development dependencies
+## Dependencies

-[ol][link-npm-ol]
+- [ol][link-npm-ol]
+- [parcel][parcel-url]

 ## License